Complete Guide to De Facto Relationships in Australia

 De facto relationships are common in Australia, however, while they are common, there are a lot of intricacies and information that are important to know – especially when it comes to matters like property, finances, and parenting.

-To make life a little easier, we’ve put together a very comprehensive two-part guide to de facto relationships in Australia, breaking it down into a few digestible categories to hopefully answer your questions.
+To make life a little easier, we’ve put together a comprehensive guide to de facto relationships in Australia, breaking it down into a few digestible categories to hopefully answer your questions.

 Common Questions About De Facto Relationships in Australia